dbierer/php-class-notes/zend-server-may-2020.md

 # Zend Server Training -- May 2020

 ## TODO
-* Q: Can you write an example of caching the results of prime generation ?
+* Q: Is there an update to the course slides?
+* A: Yes ... will send ASAP

+* Q: After installing the Web API client UI plugin, where does it show up?
+* Q: How can I incorporate Composer installation into the ZS deployment process?
+* Q: What are the correct header params to make a Web API request?

+* Q: How do I restrict a website to allow or deny selective access by Z-Ray?

 * Q: Can I create a "plugin" similar to the demo apps (e.g. drupal) to deploy from a github repo?
 * Q: Can you locate the `deployment.xml` files for the sample apps included w/ Zend Server (e.g. drupal)?
 * Q: Can you locate the deployment hook scripts for the sample apps included w/ Zend Server (e.g. drupal)?
 * Q: How can I export rules?
 Nothing appears in the XML file.

+* Q: Can you write an example of caching the results of prime generation ?
+* A: In progress.
+The current version is included below (not working yet!)

 * Q: Why can I not access the Cache Pulse screen?
 It's greyed out.
 * A: Make sure the component is enabled (Adminstration > Components) + somebody needs to access the page to generate data for the pulse.